AlixSil/sklearn-rna/README.md

 ## Planned features
 - Normalisation
 	- Propose a multithreading of TTM transform
+	- Rank based (the expression of gene g in sample s is the rank of the gene g in sample s)

 - Benchmarking
 	- benchmarking of each normalisation method for the purpose of patient classification.